-The first type of detoxifiers are antioxidants.
-These are organic compounds produced by nearly all foods in varying levels.
+- Antioxidants: These are organic compounds produced by nearly all foods in varying levels.
 In the digestive system and bloodstream, antioxidants will seek out and neutralize pro-oxidative toxins.
-There are a lot of different types of antioxidants in foods, and many specialize in neutralizing specific type of toxin.
+There are a lot of different types of antioxidants in foods, and many specialize in neutralizing specific types of toxins.
 For this reason, it’s important to have both variety and quantity of antioxidants in your diet.

 When we formulated Synchro Genesis, our flagship nutrition product, the intention was to pull together some of the most powerfully detoxifying “superfoods” of each of the two types discussed above - and formulate them in such a way that they would complement each other and amplify the overall functionality.

 We chose two of the world’s most antioxidant rich foods - our wild-harvested organic raw cacao and organic acai - to give Synchro Genesis a truly exceptional antioxidant content and variety that will neutralize a wide spectrum of oxidative toxins.
 On top of that, Synchro Genesis utilizes the three most chlorophyll-rich foods on the planet (chlorella, spirulina and alfalfa) to supply a big dose of dietary chlorophyll.

 This unique combination of natural detoxifiers makes Synchro Genesis one of the most potent toxin-neutralizing, inflammation-fighting products on the market today.
 That this is accomplished with exclusively organic and natural ingredients is all the more impressive.

 Wheat gets the unique distinction of being mentioned twice on this list, and deservingly so.
 Even if you don’t have a wheat allergy, eating it can still cause an immune response to be triggered.
 How is this possible, you ask?